coztomate/coztomate/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [PixelDiagnose](https://github.com/pixel-diagnose) and something secret with cats :smiley_cat:
+- 🔭 I’m currently working on [PixelDiagnose](https://github.com/pixel-diagnose), RAGs with Langchain and something secret with cats :smiley_cat:

 - 🌱 You can find all my projects here on [Github](https://github.com/coztomate?tab=repositories)